Coins of Australia

-Australian coins refers to the coins which are or were in use as Australian currency.
+The coins of Australia include the coins of the current Australian dollar and those of other currencies historically used in the country.
 During the early days of the colonies that formed Australia, foreign as well as British currency was used, but in 1910, a decade after federation, Australian coins were introduced.
 Australia used pounds, shillings and pence until 1966, when it adopted the decimal system with the Australian dollar divided into 100 cents.
-With the exception of the first Proclamation Coinage and the holey dollars, all Australian coins remain legal tender despite being withdrawn from circulation.

 First coins

 For many years after the first Australian colony, New South Wales (NSW), was founded in 1788, it did not have its own currency and had to rely on the coins of other countries.
 During the early days of the colony, commodities such as wheat were sometimes used as a currency because of the shortage of coins.
-Also many transactions were carried out using promissory notes or a barter system, which included trafficking in alcohol, known as 'rum currency', a system disbanded when Macquarie became governor on 1 January 1810.
+Also, many transactions were carried out using promissory notes, or a barter system that included trading for alcohol known as 'rum currency', a system disbanded when Macquarie became governor on 1 January 1810.

-Spanish dollars were sometimes cut into "pieces of eight", quarters, and then into 2/3 and 1/3 segments, with the 2/3 segments (1/6 of original coin) being "shillings" and the 1/3 segments (1/12 of original coin) "sixpences" In 1791 Governor Phillip of New South Wales fixed the value of the Spanish dollar to equal five shillings.
+Spanish dollars were sometimes cut into quarters, and the resulting pieces cut again into 2/3 and 1/3 segments, with the 2/3 segments (1/6 of the original coin) being treated as "shillings" and the 1/3 segments (1/12 of the original coin) "sixpences".
+In 1791, Governor Phillip of New South Wales fixed the value of the Spanish dollar to equal five shillings.

-Under the decree of 19 November 1800 by the governor Philip Gidley King, the following eleven coins were legal tender for the exchange value of:
+Under the decree of 19 November 1800 by governor Philip Gidley King, the following eleven coins were legal tender for the exchange value of: